Correctional Health

 Faith & Spirituality

-Both in the field of mental health and the Black community, there is an ever- increasing awareness of the importance of the ‘mind and soul.’
-This division’s aim is to educate, support, provide resources and provide opportunities to share developments and sound practice in the area of Spirituality and Mental Health.
+Both in the field of mental health and the Black community, there is an ever-increasing awareness of the importance of the ‘mind and soul.’
+This division’s aim is to educate, support, and provide resources and opportunities to share developments and sound practices in the area of spirituality and mental health.

-This division serves to promote counselors within the field that work with to improve the health and well-being of families, couples and individuals.
-The marriage and family division will offer support, training and advocacy.
+This division serves to promote counselors within the field that work to improve the health and well-being of families, couples, and individuals.
+The marriage and family division will offer support, training, and advocacy.

 Sexuality